Byron White: Early life and education

-White excelled academically in high school, graduating in 1934 as the class valedictorian of his small class of six with the highest grades in the school's history.
+White excelled academically in high school, graduating in 1934 as the class valedictorian with the highest grades in the school's history.
 He studied diligently in order to attain a scholarship to attend college, later describing his philosophy in Wellington as "do your work and don't be late for dinner."
 White followed his brother's footsteps in attending the University of Colorado Boulder on the scholarship offered to all Colorado high school valedictorians, intending to go to medical school and major in chemistry.
 Though he joined the Phi Gamma Delta fraternity on campus, he stuck to a strict routine of working and studying with little to no social life.
 However, he would become a star athlete after playing as an All-American halfback for the Colorado Buffaloes football team, winning a series of victories to become among the most acclaimed players in the country.

 In 1935, Sam White was awarded a Rhodes Scholarship to study at Oxford University.
 After news of his brother's success became a local sensation, White saw his brother as an inspiration and felt pressured to achieve the scholarship himself.
 He served as student body president his senior year, switched his major to the humanities, and graduated Phi Beta Kappa and valedictorian from the University of Colorado in 1938 with a Bachelor of Arts degree in economics.
 In his last year, the Colorado Buffaloes went undefeated, and White's status as a football star earned him the moniker "Whizzer White" by the student newspaper.
 After months of study, White also attained the Rhodes Scholarship, deferring it for a year to play professional football before attending Hertford College.